How One Woman Changed Her Life In 4 Days

 Advertisement

-And as if the dating aspect of my life wasn't bad enough, last week I tried on my favourite pair of jeans from college and was devastated when they didn’t slide over my hips like they used to.
+And as if the dating aspect of my life wasn't bad enough, last week I tried on my favorite pair of jeans from college and was devastated when they didn’t slide over my hips like they used to.
 Whatever confidence I had left was gone, alongside the jeans I tossed in my donation pile.
-And while my intention was to never base my confidence solely on a man or an arbitrary jeans size, seeing those jeans leave my wardrobe after so many years was the straw that broke the camel's back.
+And while my intention was to never base my confidence solely on a man or an arbitrary jeans size, seeing those pants leave my closet after so many years was the straw that broke the camel's back.

 “